 Get Rid of Blackheads on the Chin

-Edited by Donna, Eng, Anonymous, cdev and 1 other
+Edited by Donna, Eng, cdev, Alma

 Blackheads on your chin can be stubborn and hard to get rid of because the chin is slightly indented and easily collects food particles and grime from makeup.
 Blackheads can also form as the result of too much touching of the face, not washing foundation and powder off before you got to bed at night and shaving cream residue not being properly washed off of your skin.
 Sweating and accidentally drooling at night can also cause blackheads to form on your skin.
 Also, note that the skin is very prone to scarring so it is best not to pick at a clogged pore on the skin of your chin.

 This is a very simple scrub that you can make in less than a minute that can efficiently abrade the skin enough to remove the hardened clogs of oil from your pores.
 Cornmeal has mild anti-fungal and antibacterial properties that can help combat blackhead breakouts.

 - 3Gently massage the cornmeal paste into the skin of your chin and then let it sit on your skin for three to five minutes.It is normal for your skin to be a bit pink, as the scrubbing with the cornmeal stimulates your circulation and removes oily comedones.If you like you can treat the rest of your face with this mask as well.
 Cornmeal is also a complexion smoother that helps create a glowing complexion.

 - 5Follow up with a mild oil-free moisturizer.If you are prone to having oily skin on your chin then you can skip this step.
 Avoid applying makeup, heavy creams or lotions for a few hours afterward to give your skin the chance to breathe.